Skip to main content

 Chat History Import (bootstrap)

 Already have months of conversations in ChatGPT, Claude, or Gemini?
 Export your chat history and upload it in the Sources page of your dashboard under the Chat History section.
-Membase processes the entire archive through the same digesting pipeline, so your knowledge base starts rich instead of empty.
+The entire archive goes through the same digesting pipeline as live conversations.

 Chat History Import